hashicorp/vault/website/source/docs/auth/kerberos.html.md

 communicate with the Kerberos environment.
 - `keytab_path` is the path to the keytab in which the entry lives for the entity authenticating to Vault.
-- `username` is the username for the keytab entry to use for logging into Kerberos.
+- `username` is the username for the entry _within_ the keytab to use for logging into Kerberos.
 - `service` is the service principal name to use in obtaining a service ticket for gaining a SPNEGO token.
 - `realm` is the name of the Kerberos realm.